ibexa/documentation-developer/docs/tutorials/platform_beginner/8_enable_account_registration.md

 ---
-description: Se how you can enable external users to register and contribute to your site.
+description: See how you can enable external users to register and contribute to your site.
 ---

 # Step 8 — Enable account registration